RychardGutierrez/adventJs-2023-challenges/Readme.md

 - Challenge #1: Automating Christmas gift wrapping!
 - Challenge #2: Nobody wants to do extra hours at work
 - Challenge #3: How many packs of gifts can Santa carry?
+- Challenge #4: Box inside a box and another...